-If you hire an asbestos removal company before your siding replacement or have the siding contractor remove it, it could add $300-$400 per square to your project.
-One square of siding is a 10 ft. by 10 ft. area, or 100 ft.2.
+Hiring an asbestos removal company before your siding replacement or having the siding contractor remove it could add $300-$400 per square to your project.
+One square of siding is a ten ft. by ten ft. area, or 100 ft.2.

 If you have asbestos siding you’re looking to replace, it’s important you are aware of these few things to have realistic expectations for your project.